rainsworth/Spectral-Energy-Distributions/Ainsworth2012/data/README.md

 This directory contains the .dat files for the SEDs presented in <b>R. E. Ainsworth</b>, A. M. M. Scaife, T. P. Ray, et al., “AMI radio continuum observations of young stellar objects with known outflows,” <i>Monthly Notices of the Royal Astronomical Society</i>, 423, 1089–1108, 2012 (<a href="http://adsabs.harvard.edu/abs/2012MNRAS.423.1089A">ads</a>, <a href="https://arxiv.org/abs/1203.3381">arXiv</a>).

-The .dat files comprise three columns: frequency (in GHz), flux density (in mJy) and error on the flux density (in mJy).
+The .dat files comprise three columns: frequency (in GHz), flux density (in Jy) and error on the flux density (in Jy).

 The SED data ranges from centimetre to IR wavelengths for the following protostellar systems (frequencies < 3 THz), descriptions of which can be found in Section 5 of the paper:
 <li> L1448 IRS 3